WayneKeenan/Neutrino/README.md

 `./external_dependencies/RemoveDeps.sh`

-SDL2, SDLImage, SDLMixer, Libconfig and PhysFS are package dependencies that should be installed via your package manager prior to running CMake generation.
+SDL2, SDLImage, SDLMixer, Libconfig, PhysFS and Box2D are package dependencies that should be installed via your package manager prior to running CMake generation.

-Box2D can be cloned from GitHub.
-It includes a CMAKE file for compilation on Linux.
-See the README included in the Box2D Repo.
-At present this is not included in the SetupDeps.sh script (It's on my TODO).
+On Windows, Box2D can be cloned from GitHub.
+It includes a VS2015 solution for compilation.
+See the README included in the Box2D Repo for more details.

 ## Building